-Unbilled service charges and additional licence fees to tenants mainly relate to: (i) additional licence fees recognised during the year not yet invoiced as at the year end and, (ii) common expenses incurred but not recharged to the tenants as at the year end.
-The Company had not, by year end, invoiced in full eligible amounts to be recharged to tenants.
+Unbilled service charges and additional licence fees to tenants in 2022 mainly related to: (i) additional licence fees recognised during the year not yet invoiced as at the year end and, (ii) common expenses incurred but not recharged to the tenants as at the year end.
+The Company had not, by prior year end, invoiced in full eligible amounts to be recharged to tenants.
 The billing took effect in 2023.
+During 2023, the common expenses charged to tenants were higher than the actual costs.
+Therefore, the service charges is presented as a payable at 31 December 2023.
+Refer to Note 29.